 Our research has found several references to Reconciliation Day throughout the year.
-However, credit is given to newspaper columnist Ann Landers, who in 1989, in response to one of her reader’s letters, began annually promoting April 2nd as Reconciliation Day.
+However, many give credit to newspaper columnist Ann Landers, who in 1989, in response to one of her reader’s letters, began annually promoting April 2nd as Reconciliation Day.
 She encouraged her readers to repair their broken relationships and dedicated each April 2nd column to letters concerning just such relationships.

 A. It may not seem like an easy task.
 Fear and bitterness often prevent us from taking the necessary steps.
 One of the best ways can be by sending an invitation for coffee.
 Choose a neutral place to talk.
 Sometimes it takes an apology but don’t expect one.
 It’s more important to try to repair the relationship than to dredge up history.